axa-group/bauta.js/docs/datasources.md

 ### Datasource usage

-Datasource can be used on the resolvers as an step function.
+Datasource can be used on the resolvers as an OperatorFunction.

 With the given datasource: